Tienisto/ikus-server/README.md

 Rename if you set it via (docker) environment variables.
 E.g. `storage.path` will be `STORAGE_PATH`.

-Otherwise, leave the keys as is: `java -jar ikus-0.9.0.jar --storage.path="/my/path"`
+Otherwise, leave the keys as is: `java -jar server.jar --storage.path="/my/path"`

 Key|Description|Default
 ---|---|---